On the Distributed Complexity of Large-Scale Graph Computations: Lower Bounds

 \begin{corollary} The round complexity of enumerating all triangles in the congested clique of $n$ nodes with high probability of success is $\Omega\left(\frac{n^{1/3}}{B}\right)$, assuming a link bandwidth of $B$ bits.
 This bound is tight up to logarithmic factors. \end{corollary}

-\paragraph{Message complexity lower bounds} We point out that it is possible to extend \Cref{thm:expectedruntime} to yield new message complexity bounds for algorithms that attain an efficient time complexity.
+\paragraph{Message lower bounds} \onlyLong{We point out that it is possible to extend \Cref{thm:expectedruntime} to yield new message lower bounds for algorithms that attain an efficient time complexity.
 We outline the high-level argument for triangle enumeration.
-Consider an algorithm with a run time bound of \Cref{thm:trianglelb}, i.e., $T=\tilde O(\tfrac{n^2}{k^{5/3}})$ assuming a bandwidth of $B=O(\log n)$ bits.
-According to our model each machine can receive at most $\mu = \tilde O(\tfrac{n^2}{k^{2/3}})$ bits in total in $T$ rounds. \Cref{lem:entropyLB1} tells us that every machine has very little initial knowledge about the $t$ triangles in the graph given its initial graph assignment, when considering inputs chosen from $\good$.
+Consider an algorithm matching the time bound of \Cref{thm:trianglelb}, i.e., $T=\tilde O(\tfrac{n^2}{k^{5/3}})$ assuming a bandwidth of $B=O(\log n)$ bits.
+In the $k$-machine, in $T$ rounds each machine can receive at most $\mu = \tilde O(\tfrac{n^2}{k^{2/3}})$ bits in total. \Cref{lem:entropyLB1} tells us that every machine has very little initial knowledge about the $t$ triangles in the graph given its initial graph assignment, when considering inputs chosen from $\good$.
 On the other hand, inspecting the proof of \Cref{lem:entropyUB}, we can observe that a machine $M_j$ who outputs $t_j$ triangles needs to receive $\tilde\Omega(t_j^{2/3})$ bits of information.
 If we restrict the algorithm to terminate within $T$ rounds, this means that each machine can output at most $O(n^3 /k)$ triangles, as this requires $\mu = O((\tfrac{n^3}{k})^{2/3})$ bits of information.
 This implies that the output per machine must be roughly balanced and every machine needs to receive $\Omega(\mu)$ bits of information, yielding a message complexity of $\tilde\Omega(k\tfrac{n^2}{k^{2/3}}) = \tilde\Omega(n^2 k^{1/3})$.
 In particular, this rules out algorithms that aggregate all input information at a single machine (which would only require $O(m)$ messages in total).
-From the above, we have the following.
+From the above, we have the following.}